chunmeifeng/T2Net/README.md

 ## News!
 * We have upload the mask file.
-* Before our project, you need to convert the nii file to .mat file first.
+* Before our project, you need to  transform the .nii file to .mat file at first.
 * We will provide the code of converting the nii file to .mat file soon...